This post contains affiliate links.

 When you are looking for garage doors, you don’t have to guess how a particular style and color of the door will look on your house when you check garage doors online.

 Some manufacturers have software on their websites.
 That lets you choose a door style, including the design features you like, pick windows and color, and even add hardware.
 You can play around with different styles until you find one you like.
 Then print out the specs for an accurate price quote from dealers.

-Check out garage door manufacturers here.
+Check out garage door manufacturers and door designers here.